 Are you sick and tired of trying everything to get rid of those stubborn ants that are invading your home?
 What exactly are you doing wrong that you can’t seem to get rid of them?
-There’s actually several reasons why your DIY ant remedies may be failing.
+There are actually several reasons why your DIY ant remedies may be failing.

 Common Ants and Bait Preference